13 Feb 2026

 12.5

-For senior employees aged above 55 to 65 who are working and have yet to accumulate enough savings for their desired retirement lifestyle, the increase in CPF contribution rates provides a boost to their retirement income.
+For working senior employees aged above 55 to 65 who have yet to reach their Full Retirement Sum (FRS), the increase in CPF contribution rates will be fully allocated to their Retirement Account (RA) to help them save more for their retirement.

 With these handy calculators, you now have the actual or potential amount that goes into your CPF accounts every month to aid you in your financial planning.

-But how much monthly payouts would be enough?
-It can be difficult to gauge, which is why there are tools available to help make that planning easier.
 You can use the Plan my monthly payouts service to find out more about your monthly payout details, provide your payout instructions and confirm your bank account details.

 The information provided in this article is accurate as of the date of publication.